Declaration, Completion, and Cancellation

 After completing one of the core courses, please make an appointment with a certificate advisor to discuss your actual and potential coursework, field experience, and electives.
 To prepare for your appointment, please:

 ● Familiarize yourself with the Certificate’s requirements first, including approved electives.

 ● If you are interested in having us count a nonstandard field experience, please read the appropriate sections of this page before your meeting.

 During your meeting, you will work with the advisor to complete a course plan and declaration form which includes both basic facts about you and a rough map for how you will complete the Certificate.
 As time permits, you are also welcome to ask your advisor questions about careers, graduate school, or global health in general.

 Certificate advisors generally collect declaration forms in batches.
 These are reviewed periodically (a few times each semester) by the Director of the Certificate.
 If she approves your declaration, your advisor will use information from your course plan to prompt administrators in the College of Agriculture and Life Sciences to formally declare you.
 The Certificate should then show up in your student center and in your DARS audit screen within a few weeks.
 Feel free to check with an advisor about your progress at any time.

-1) check your certificate DARS periodically and/or contact a certificate advisor as needed to make sure that you are in fact meeting all of our program’s requirements, and
+1) check DARS periodically for both the certificate and your major(s).
+Contact a certificate advisor (and potentially your major advisor or advisors) as needed to make sure that you are in fact meeting the requirements of all of your programs.

 Students who, for whatever reason, decide that they cannot or do not wish to complete the Certificate in Global Health are encouraged to formally cancel their enrollment in the Certificate program.
 To do this, please email a program advisor.
 Please provide your campus ID number and a brief explanation.